Kenedy County Health Data

 What is the life expectancy in Kenedy County?

-Life expectancy data for Kenedy County is currently being processed from CDC records.
+Life expectancy data for Kenedy County is not available in the current dataset.

 How does Kenedy County health compare to the Texas average?